gitops-examples/argocd-operator-customization/README.md

 ### Custom Tooling

+Custom tooling can be used to replace the versions of the tools included in Argo CD (i.e helm, kustomize, etc) with alternative versions or to provide new tools.

+In this demo we replace kustomize with a version included in the tools container which is v5.1.0 whereas the kustomize included in OpenShift
+GitOps is v5.0.1.
+To confirm that the demo worked, rsh into the repo-server pod and run `kustomize version`.

 ### Installation

-To run one of the demos, go to the directory and run:
+To run one of the demos, `cd` to the demo directory you want and run:

 ```
 oc apply -k .